 It could also be because your pet is suffering something of an upset tummy, and it’ll take a few hours to get over.

-If it lasts a few days or more it’s likely that you’ll need to ask your vet for some help, as your dog might well be struggling to really get all the badness out of his or her system.
+If it lasts a few days or more you’ll likely need to ask your vet for some help, as your dog might well be struggling to get all the badness out of his or her system.

 The long term effects of sugar consumption for dogs are where things get that much more ugly though.